WebAssembly/wasi-filesystem/wasi-filesystem.wit.md

 ///
 /// This function blocks until the lock can be acquired.
 ///
+/// Not all filesystems support locking; on filesystems which don't support
+/// locking, this function returns `errno::notsup`.
+///
 /// Note: This is similar to `flock(fd, LOCK_SH)` in Unix.
 lock-shared: func() -> result<_, errno>
 ```